Ticker

 1. Show personality

-2. Show you’ve done your homework
+2. Show that you've finished your homework

 3. Bridge the gap